Look: World leaders remember Archbishop Desmond Tutu

 “On behalf of the Biden family, we send our deepest condolences to his wife Leah and their children, grandchildren, and great-grandchildren.
 And on behalf of the people of the United States, we send our deepest condolences to the people of South Africa who are mourning the loss of one of their most important founding fathers.

-May God bless Archbishop Desmond Tutu,” noted American President Joe Biden in a statement.
+May God bless Archbishop Desmond Tutu,” noted American President Joe Bident in a statement.

 See world leaders who took to social media to express their condolences and remember the late Nobel Prize Laureate: